spisupat/Cosyne-20-tutorial/README.md

 # Cosyne 2020 tutorial
-Simulation code for Cosyne 2020 tutorial by Ann Hermundstad
+Simulation code for Cosyne 2020 tutorial by Ann Hermundstad, written by Sashank Pisupati

 This repository contains a Jupyter notebook (Python 3) version and a Matlab (tested on R2019b) version of the simulation code.
 The Matlab script requires its source folder to be in the path, in order to access helper functions.